neuvector/neuvector-helm/README.md

 ```

 You can find a list of all config options in the [README of the core chart](charts/core).

+### Deploy in Rancher by SUSE

+You can find instructions for deploying NeuVector from Rancher charts here: https://open-docs.neuvector.com/deploying/rancher

 ### Deploy in RedHat OpenShift